 Two words: THE.
 SHAG.
 We know, we know, it was HUGE in the ’90s, but in our humble opinion, we don’t think The Shag will ever go out of style…and of course Rock Star Stylist Sally Hershberger agrees.
-Last weekend, Sally took the BTC “On Tour” stage at The Chicago Theatre to showcase her iconic cut and to put it simply, it was MAJOR.
+She took the BTC “On Tour” stage at The Chicago Theatre to showcase her iconic cut and to put it simply, it was MAJOR.
 While all of the educational presentations rocked the first-ever “On Tour” stage, the shag was definitely a segment highly anticipated by every attendee in the theatre.

 But why is the shag such a big deal?
 In the words of Sally, “It really is what women want.
 It’s sexy and wearable.”
 Sally did three Shag cuts on stage, all on models with different hair lengths and types, highlighting the fact that The Shag can be created on anyone.
 Check out some of the biggest tips and transformations from the stylist who made the shag, THE SHAG.